 We stayed another two days in Devon, and on stayed our last night in the UK in Somerset, on an organic farm.
 That evening, we stopped by at Burrow Mump, or Burrow Bridge, which has a church of Saint Michael on its summit, and is precisely aligned with Saint Michael's Mount, Glastonbury and Avebury.
 It had a nice atmosphere, so we stayed for a good while.

 We also stopped at Glastonbury, the following morning, but we were really rushing for the ferry and we had one hour only - half of which was spent meandering around the town's many weird and wonderful shops, the other half frantically running half way up the tor to get a glimpse of the top, take a quick photo, and run back down to the car park before our parking ticket ran out.
 We didn't visit the abbey, you had to pay in, and it wasn't worth it for the time we had.

 Time was getting a little tight, and of course there was unexpected traffic on the way which slowed us down.
 I have never driven so fast a I did along the north welsh coast that evening.
 We made it to the ferry by the skin of our teeth, and arrived at our front door back in Dublin just after midnight.

 Of the other two Michael Mounts, Skellig is the closest to home.
 That will be next - though when, I don't know.
-I enquired by email but there are two problems, the first is they don't allow children under twelve on the island, and two of my children are under twelve.
+I enquired by email but they don't allow children under twelve on the island, and two of my children are under twelve.
 I don't want to go without them.
-The other is that the whole trip to Skellig will be very expensive, the boat trip alone is a hundred euros per person, and there are six of us.
 We'll see!